-Department of Computational Intelligence and Systems Science, Tokyo Institute of Technology, Yokohama 2268502, Japan
+Department of Computational Intelligence and Systems Science, Tokyo Institute of Technology, Yokohama 2268502, Japan (Received 8 March 2002; published 28 August 2002)

-We determine the critical noise level for decoding low density parity check error correcting codes based on the magnetization enumerator (\mathcal{M}) , rather than on the weight enumerator (\mathcal{W}) employed in the information theory literature.
+We determine the critical noise level for decoding low-density parity check error-correcting codes based on the magnetization enumerator (\mathcal{M}), rather than on the weight enumerator (\mathcal{W}) employed in the information theory literature.
 The interpretation of our method is appealingly simple, and the relation between the different decoding schemes such as typical pairs decoding, MAP, and finite temperature decoding (MPM) becomes clear.
 In addition, our analysis provides an explanation for the difference in performance between MN and Gallager codes.
-Our results are more optimistic than those derived via the methods of information theory and are in excellent agreement with recent results from another statistical physics approach.
+Our results are more optimistic than those derived using the methods of information theory and are in excellent agreement with recent results from another statistical physics approach.